FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 CYA implemented date changes for the Fall 2020 and Spring 2021 semesters.
 This adjusted schedule still preserved the required number of contact hours and the overall richness & quality of the CYA experience.

 CYA’s program is now back to normal length.
-Fall Semester started on August 30 and will end on December 17, 2021.
-Spring Semester 2022 will run from January 17 to May 13.
+Spring Semester 2022 will run from January 17 to May 13 and Fall Semester 2022 will run from August 29 to December 16.

 Refund Policy: For Winter and Spring 2022, CYA will issue a full refund to students who withdraw up to the day before Arrivals Day (see Finances/Refunds section below).